sedos-project/organization/docs/visitor/model/results.md

 # Results

+!!! info "  Some results based on test data are presented below.
+This data does not yet constitute a final result, it is merely intended to show what is possible with the help of the GUI, which representations can be used and which interpretations can be drawn."

 ## Changes in technology

 One interesting question is how the technologies used in the industry will change over the decades.